 This tutorial is a complete guide to hemming your jeans.
-I’ve broken down into 2 parts: First, finding the correct length your jeans should be hemmed according to the type of jeans you have.
+There are two parts to it, first, finding the correct length your jeans should be hemmed according to the type of jeans you have.
 Then, how to actually hem jeans while keeping the original hem, so they look like they were tailored and made just for you!
 Hope you find this guide helpful!